(sagittarius) - builtin library

 clauses must be one of these forms:

-library form searches the given library-name and if it is found, then compiles body.
+library clause searches the given library-name and if it is found, then compiles body.

 and, or and not are the same as usual syntax.